Is

 Now that you know what a permissible exposure limit is, how do you actually use it?
 It’s about applying the knowledge in practical ways.

-Take this: if you’re a worker in a factory, you might use a personal air monitor to check your exposure levels.
+To give you an idea, if you’re a worker in a factory, you might use a personal air monitor to check your exposure levels.
 If they stay below the limit, you’re safe.
 If not, you’ll need to take steps to reduce it.

 It’s also important to keep records.
 Documenting exposure levels helps in tracking trends and ensuring compliance over time.